jamiedumont/hugo-jamiedumont.co.uk/content/blog/statamic-membership-site.md

 Normally, the latter approach is discouraged in other systems to avoid messing things up, but in Statamic flat-files are the secret sauce.
 Working directly with the files _(YAML, Markdown, HTML, etc)_ is a much faster way to work once you’re used to it.

-I’ll be showing you how to do most things by editing the files, but configuring user roles and permissions is one of the few things best done in the Control Panel.
+I’ll be showing you how to do most things by editing the files, but configuring user roles and permissions is one of the few things that's easier in the Control Panel.

 ### User configuration
-Login into your Control Panel, and head to the **Users** tab at the bottom of left-hand menu.
-Then head to **User Roles**.
+Login into your Control Panel, and head to the `Users >> User Roles` tab at the bottom of left-hand menu.

 Once there, create a new role for your members.
 Unless you want them to have access to the Control Panel _(unlikely)_, leave the settings as per below.